Introduction to OCaml

 fib 10;; (* get the 10th Fibonacci number; 2^10 steps so don't make input too big! *)

-Nested conditionals as above are generally avoided in OCaml since they are not so readable.
-For example here is an easier to read fib
+- Nested conditionals as above are generally avoided in OCaml since they are not very readable.

 let rec fib x = match x with